S1L3NC37/detection-engineering-writeups/README.md

 I built this lab while working through [Constructing Defense](https://www.justhacking.com/course/condef-lite/) by Anton Ovrutsky (justhacking.com).
 I took the Lite track, which means no provided cyber range: I stood up the entire environment myself, on my own hardware.

 I followed the course's guidance for the lab architecture and the telemetry configuration.
 What I own is everything between the instruction and the working system: standing it up under a RAM constraint the guidance doesn't account for, diagnosing what broke, and understanding why each piece is there rather than just that it worked.
-The detection writeups run against my own environment, so the false positives I had to tune out are specific to my lab, not lifted from a worked example.
-The queries follow the techniques I was learning; the tuning is where I had to reason about my own data.
+The detection writeups run against my own environment, so where I do tune out false positives, they are specific to my lab, not lifted from a worked example.
+The queries follow the techniques I was learning; the reasoning is where I had to work with my own data.